HIPAA Compliant Speech Therapy Telehealth

 Schedule frequent check-ins with patients

-Regular communication between speech therapists and patients is vital to patient improvement in the short and long-term.
+As with all mental health professionals, regular communication between speech therapists and patients is vital to patient improvement in the short and long-term.
 Speech therapy telehealth is an ideal way for speech-language pathologists and audiologists to stay closely connected to patients and stay up to speed on their progress.
 They can use speech therapy telehealth to communicate frequently with patients, monitor their improvement and answer any questions.
-A convenient speech therapy telehealth platform like HIPAA Video provides simple calendar scheduling tools to help streamline setting up these check-ins.
+A convenient HIPAA compliant telehealth platform like HIPAA Video provides simple calendar scheduling tools to help streamline setting up these check-ins.

 Seamlessly involve parents and caregivers